 the-right-fuel

 In order for wood to burn effectively, it needs to have been properly seasoned.
 Its moisture content should be 20% or lower, which can be achieved by seasoning (drying out) logs in a dry environment for at least a year, and checking the wood before burning using a moisture meter.
 If you don’t have a moisture meter to hand, you can check whether the wood has been correctly seasoned by looking at the bark.
 If it’s dry enough to burn, the bark should come away easily in your hand, and the log’s grain will show noticeable splits.
 The type of wood you select is equally as important, as not all wood burns equally.
 Some logs are better for the environment than others, producing fewer particulates when burned and maintaining a high temperature without creating excessive sparks.
-For the most eco-friendly option, choose a high-grade wood such as ash, hawthorn, apple, beech or cherry can reduce the amount of smoke produced in your stove.
+For the most eco-friendly option, choose a high-grade wood such as ash, hawthorn, apple, beech or cherry can reduce the amount of smoke produced in your log burner.

 Discover more on how to use and maintain your wood burning stove.